prjemian/spec2nexus/docs/source/how_to_write_plugin.rst

 handler's :meth:`process` method.
 A key name [#]_ is supplied when registering to avoid registering this same code more than once.
 The postprocessing function will be called with the instance of :class:`spec2nexus.spec.SpecDataFileScan` as its only argument.

+An important role of the postprocessing is to store the result in the scan object.
+It is important not to modify other data in the scan object.
+Pick an attribute named similarly to the plugin (e.g., MCA configuration uses the **MCA** attribute, UNICAT metadata uses the **metadata** attribute, ...)
+This attribute will define where and how the data from the plugin is available.
+The :meth:`writer` method (see :ref:`howto_writer <below>`) is one example of a user of this attribute.

 .. [#] The key name must be unique amongst all postprocessing functions.
    A good choice is the name of the postprocessing function itself.